Skip to main content

 • Notice that some elements are supplied with an attribute @annotate="yes".
 When the graphical component is created, an <annotation> is created that can be referenced using its handle.
 The annotation attributes, such as @text and @circular, included in the graphical component are passed on to the resulting <annotation>.

-• In this case, the two <repeat> elements are both given this attrbute along with the child <rectangle> element.
+• In this case, the two <repeat> elements are both given this attribute along with the child <rectangle> element.
 Behind the scenes, the <repeat> element creates a <group> with the resulting components added.
 Annotating the <repeat> element is therefore the same as annotating a <group> as we saw above.

 • Notice how the @text attributes can respond to the different values of the parameters by including pieces of text inside ${...}, which are then evaluted in the current namespace.